 - Cut the eggplant into thin sheets (at least a quarter inch thick) without removing the skin.

 - Add the sheets to the pitcher along with the water and lemon juice.

 - Stir with a long spoon and mix well.

-Here’s a simple menu you can add to your diet.
+Now that you know about the health properties of eggplant, here’s a simple menu you can add to your diet.

-- Eggplant water with lemon and oatmeal.
+- Eggplant water with lemon and oatmeal

-- Grilled chicken breast with cooked vegetables.
+- Grilled chicken breast with cooked vegetables

-- A cup of eggplant juice with lemon.
+- A cup of eggplant juice with lemon

-- A handful of tree nuts.
+- A handful of nuts